 - The purpose of this program is to provide emergency assistance to families impacted by COVID-19.
 Forms of assistance include mortgage, rent, and utility payments.
-Applicants must have verifiable and documented income hardship.
-The eligible housing units must be located within the City of Tamarac.
-Assistance will be provided for up to 3 months and will not exceed $5,000.
+Please click here to learn more.

 - The University of North Florida community has committed almost $700,000 in direct funds for the University of North Florida’s Student Emergency Relief Fund.
 The fund provides scholarships to students facing financial hardship due to the coronavirus pandemic.
 To learn more, please click here.